mstein166/inaugurationcountdown/README.md

 **Information Collection**

 My Google Chrome Extensions do not collect any personal information from users.
-I do not gather, store, or transmit any data that can be used to personally identify you, such as your name, email address, or location.
+I do not gather, store, or transmit any data that can be used to personally identify you, such as your name, email address, or demographic information.
 None of your data is sold to third parties.

 **Changes to this Privacy Policy**